AliOKeeffe/word-Py/README.md

 - The user has 6 chances to guess a random 5 letter word.
 - After each guess the user is provided with color coded blocks which let them know if their chosen letters are correct and in the right position;
   - Green means that the letter is in the word and is in the correct position.
-  - Yellow means that the letter is in the word but is in the wrong position
+  - Yellow means that the letter is in the word but is in the wrong position.
   - Red means that the letter is not in the word.
 - The user must guess carefully as their guess needs to be an actual word within the Oxford English Dictionary.
 - If the user guesses the correct word within 6 turns they have won the game.